 - Increase students’ awareness and knowledge of national and international issues

-- Provide key role models to students
+- Provide key role models to students and enhance students’ academic experience

 - Encourage and support possible research and teaching collaborations with Michigan Tech faculty and graduate students